About Us

 In 2004, WAVI moved into its current facility, where we continue to offer the most complete, secure and supportive services for survivors of domestic violence and sexual assault in the region.

-WAVI is an equal opportunity provider, and all services are provided at no cost.
+All services are provided at no cost.

 Our colors